Paul Lindley: Charitable work and campaigning

-In February 2013 Paul Lindley led the Averting A Recipe For Disaster report, a long-term, cross-party plan sponsored by Ella's Kitchen to improve nutrition nationally for the under-fives.
+In February 2013, Paul Lindley led the Averting A Recipe For Disaster report, a long-term, cross-party plan sponsored by Ella's Kitchen to improve nutrition nationally for the under-fives.
 The report included comments and support from representatives of the food and health industries, charity sector and media.
 The report has formed the basis of a campaign led by Ella's Kitchen to introduce young children to healthier lifestyles by pressuring the Government, businesses and individuals to work together.

 In the run-up to the 2015 UK General Election, Paul lobbied the main political parties to commit to appointing an independent advisor to review health, nutrition and food education policies for the under fives and establish a more co-ordinated approach towards their welfare.
 The Conservatives, Labour and the Liberal Democrats included this promise in their respective manifestos.

 Paul Lindley sits on the Santander SME advisory board and is an ambassador for the Family and Childcare Trust.
-Between 2013 and 2015 he served as a Counsellor at One Young World, a non-profit organisation that brings together the world's future leaders at a 2,000 person, 190 nation, annual summit to discuss their ideas for solving the world's most pressing problems.
+Between 2013 and 2015, he served as a Counsellor at One Young World, a non-profit organisation that brings together the world's future leaders at a 2,000 person, 190 nation, annual summit to discuss their ideas for solving the world's most pressing problems.

 He launched social enterprise The Key is E in partnership with South Sudanese musician, former child soldier and political activist Emmanuel Jal in 2014.
 The Key is E uses education and entrepreneurship, to empower and engage Africa's brightest.
 In 2015, the organisation launched 'The Key is E' documentary, Directed by Sebastian Thiel.

-Paul is a Chairman of Robert F Kennedy Human Rights (RFKHR) UK founded by Bobby Kennedy's widow to keep his legacy alive for a kinder, fairer and more just world.
+Paul is a Chairman of Robert F Kennedy Human Rights (RFKHR) UK founded by Bobby Kennedy's widow.

 He is 7 years into a 25-year commitment to cycle from Oxfordshire, England to Sydney, Australia - with over 100 others to support One More Child, a charity that provides education, shelter, aspiration, mentorship and love to street children in Jinja, Uganda.

-In March 2018 Paul Lindley has been appointed Chair of the London Child Obesity Taskforce by the Mayor of London, Sadiq Khan.
+In March 2018, Paul Lindley has been appointed Chair of the London Child Obesity Taskforce by the Mayor of London, Sadiq Khan.
 A new taskforce aims to combat the epidemic of childhood obesity across the capital and close the health inequality gap across the city.